Have you had your postnatal check-up?

-While the WW programme is not suitable while you're pregnant, you are able to sign up after your six-week postnatal check-up.
+The WW programme is not suitable while you're pregnant, however you are able to sign up after your postnatal check-up.

-Gentle exercise should be fine after your six-week check (longer if you had a caesarean) but we recommend checking with your GP before starting to exercise.
+Gentle exercise should be fine after your postnatal check (longer if you had a caesarean) but we recommend checking with your GP or health visitor before starting to exercise.

 It may be best to avoid sit-ups or crunches to begin with.
 Postnatal fitness consultant Jane Wake says: "During pregnancy, the abdominal muscles can become weak.
 This means some exercises are unsuitable for new mums."